gamerboy256/SuperLuigiLandWiiSpecial/README.md

 - Piranha Plants can have multiple colors
 - The direction coins spin in is reversed
 - Power-ups (including Propeller Mushroom) move to the left
-- "World" on level preview screen changed to "Special" in all languages
+- "World" on level preview screen and pause menu changed to "Special" in all languages

 ## Source Code Public Release